carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fextend-arguments=<arg>

-Controls how scalar integer arguments are extended in calls to unprototyped and varargs functions
+Controls how scalar integer arguments are extended in calls to unprototyped and varargs functions. <arg> must be '32' or '64'.

 .. option:: -ffast-math, -fno-fast-math